albertllousas/functional-core-imperative-shell/readme.md

  abstractions or interfaces ... (similar to ports in hexagonal)

 Imperative Shell:
-- Orchestration and implementation of any side effect, including any external dependencies such as persistence, queues, http clients, metrics, logs ...
+- Implementation of any side effect, including any external dependencies such as persistence, queues, http clients, metrics, logs ...
-- Chassis frameworks, such as Spring, ktor, quarkus and libs, like transactionality, de/serialization to different formats
+- Chassis frameworks, such as Spring, ktor, quarkus or libs, like transactionality, de/serialization ...
-- Direct dependency to the Core (Domain)
+- Workflows, just the orchestration of infrastructure and domain logic to achieve business usecases.
 - It shouldn't contain any domain logic such as business rules, validations or conditional branching (if-else) ...

 ### Architecture overview